purpleclay/gitz/docs/git/clone.md

 }
 ```

-## With a truncated history :material-new-box:{.new-feature title="Feature added on the 10th March 2023"}
+## With a truncated history :material-new-box:{.new-feature title="Feature added on the 23rd March of 2023"}

 If a complete git history isn't desirable, a faster approach to cloning is to provide a clone depth using the `WithDepth` option.
 This results in a truncated history, better known as a `shallow clone`.
 Great for large established repositories.